 “Women are into fishing big time now,” Hébert tells me.
 “I’m getting at least three times more business because of it.
 They’re competing with men and often outdoing them, because women are better at listening to instructions.”

-He began noticing the growth in interest from women about eight years ago when the Food Network aired more reality-TV fishing programs.
+He began to recognize the growth in interest from women about eight years ago when the Food Network aired more reality-TV fishing programs.
 It’s a trend that has been noticeable throughout North America.
 The Recreational Boating & Fishing Foundation, which tracks activity among Americans in the sport, says female participation has reached 31 per cent of fly fishers.
 In Canada, the number is about 25 per cent, according to statistics from the Department of Fisheries.

 During my visit with Hébert, the number was roughly evenly split among the eight participants, all guests at Manoir Hovey.
 Once the tour ended, guests retreated to their stately rooms of the Relais & Chateaux property.
 The hotel has 36 rooms and suites spread through seven buildings.
 It features English-style gardens that make it a popular wedding choice in the summer, as well as clay tennis courts.
 Among its other options for guests is a winery-and-cheese tour into the culinary-rich Eastern Townships.
 Many upgrades have been made to the hotel in the past couple of years and new chef Alexandre Vachon is a brilliant talent.
 Stafford says the activities such as ice fishing and Hébert’s warm-weather fly-fishing symposium are meant to immerse guests in the culture of the region.